Max-Jesch/galaxium-travels/README.md

 This repo contains documents about a fake company called Galaxium Travels.
 Those documents are used to showcase a variety of capabilities of different generative AI approaches.

+# How to work with this!

+If you want to change something do it in "97_raw_markdown_files" and then run "python 98_utils/batch_md_to_pdf.py".
+This will recreate all the pdfs

 # Galaxium Travels

 ![Galaxium Travels Logo](99_images/logo.png)